Posts

 and why do all project teams need one?

-A work breakdown structure is exactly what it says it is: a way to break project work into a well-organised, easy-to-manage structure to facilitate easy project management planning and control.
 Whether you work in construction, infrastructure, energy, mining, or any other large capital investment industry, a work breakdown structure is an essential tool for effective project management.

-The standout feature of the Proteus project management tool is the unique way in which it manages the work breakdown structure.
 Sometimes referred to as cost, time, and resources (CTRs), or simply a ‘task list’ the whole genius behind a work breakdown structure is the way it allows a project manager to add detail at a very granular level to an extremely complex series of activities that are required to meet the project objectives.
 In this blog, we look at the definition of ‘work breakdown structure’, its benefits, some common pitfalls, and how project managers can use a work breakdown structure in Proteus to ensure project success.

 So what is a work breakdown structure?